 I am truly thankful to the Lord for His leading in my life.
 He placed me with born again parents, allowed me to grow up under the ministry of a Godly Pastor, gave me the opportunity to attend Ambassador Baptist College, and now is taking our family into the ministry of evangelism.

 What a privilege it is so serve the King of Kings!

 The Lord has blessed us with three wonderful children, two through adoption and then one of our own.
-We started fostering Haileigh and Dominyck into our lives in the summer of 2014.
-After close to two years of us being in the foster care system, God graciously allowed us to adopt them in May of 2016.
+We started fostering Haileigh and Dominyck in the summer of 2014 and after close to two years of us being in the foster care system, God graciously allowed us to adopt them in May of 2016.
 Haileigh trusted Christ as her personal Savior in March of 2015 at the age of seven.
 It was then a tremendous blessing for her to be the first person I baptized after my ordination!
 Dom trusted Christ as his Savior in June of 2018 at the age of six.
 God then blessed Alanna and I with Elijah, who was born in July of 2018.
 All of them are a precious gift from God!
 They love traveling – seeing new places, meeting new friends, and being used in our ministry as well through music.